 With black tie season approaching (holiday parties, weddings, charity galas), it’s never too early to start thinking about creating a custom ensemble to wear.
 Whether this is your first tuxedo purchase or you’ve been around the sartorial block before, formalwear is one of those things that seems daunting, but is easy to get right.
-For an expert’s opinion on the matter, we consulted Emily Reuter, Trunk Club’s Director of Custom.

 If you have a trimmer build, a shawl lapel is a good way to go.
 Larger men with round face shapes look great in a peak lapel.